The Happenings on Shaw Hill

 “Sir?
 Are you here?”

 “I am over here,” he whispered.
-His voice sounded off.
-It was not normal.
+His voice sounded different.
+He was not cool and calm like before.

 I turned around and the officer was right behind me – just inches away.
-The officer looked different.
+But he looked different.
 Strangely, his eyes looked like the women who lived here.

 “We’ve been waiting for you,” he hissed.
 He took a step closer to me.

-In my phone’s light I could see his beady black eyes and pearl white teeth that looked sharp.
+In my phone’s light, I could see his beady black eyes and a mouthful of sharp, pointy white teeth.

 “What are you doing?”
 I asked.